Introduction to the Faith Outreach Ministry

 Basis of the Faith Outreach Ministry

-As promised by the Lord in Acts 1:8, in 1991 the Catholic Charismatic Renewal organised a Life in the Spirit Seminars (LSS) program for some members.
+In 1991 the Catholic Charismatic Renewal organised a Life in the Spirit Seminars (LSS) program for some members, and as the Lord promised in Acts 1:8, He poured out His Holy Spirit upon them.
 Just as also promised in the book of the Prophet Joel 2:28, one of these members had a series of visions during his personal prayer time.
-These were shared with a more matured member of the group.
-Finally it was discerned that the Lord was requesting the group to reach out to others.
+He shared these visions with a more matured member of the group.
+Finally the group discerned that the Lord was requesting them to reach out to others far and wide.
 Incidentally, at this time, many of the youth were leaving the Catholic Church for Charismatic and Pentecostal Churches that had started proliferating in the Wa Township.
 The idea of reaching out was put into prayer for some time and it was noticed that there was the need to reach out.

 The beginnings of the Faith Outreach Ministry

 The first community the Outreach Ministry visited was Jang, an outstation in the Kaleo Parish.
 There was a crowd of Catholics and Non-Catholics alike.
-With the presentation of the word of God followed by ministration, many signs and wonders happened, ending with many people personally accepting Jesus as their Lord and Saviour.
+With the presentation of the word of God, followed by ministration of healing and deliverance, many signs and wonders happened, ending with many people personally accepting Jesus as their Lord and Saviour.

 Trouble with the church hierarchy

-After the Outreach Ministry started reaching out, it did not take long before it was banned from reaching out by the Catholic Church hierarchy.
+After the Outreach Ministry started reaching out, it did not take long before the Catholic Church hierarchy stopped them from reaching out.
 There was fear that the group was just preparing to break away from the Church, since that had happened in some other Dioceses of our country.
 A number of reasons were advanced for the ban, but the main one was that some members of the Outreach Ministry were not living sacramental lives since their marriages were not blessed.